tomwhross/wishlist/README.md

 ## Overview
 *wishlist* was inspired by some anti-consumer moves both Microsoft and Sony have made recently.
-In 2020, both Sony and Microsoft removed all wishlist functionality from their respective game store sites.
+In 2020, both Sony and Microsoft removed all wishlist functionality from their respective online videogame stores.
 Wishlists were handy for a few reasons.
 First, it let users compile a list of games they were generally interested in.
-Second, if the games were on sale, that was generally reflected in the wishlist.
+Second, if the games were on sale, that was often reflected in the wishlist.
 This provided a nice way for users to filter through the massive stores and really focus on games they were interested in, and perhaps purchase them at a price they agreed with. *wishlist* was heavily inspired by the site [DekuDeals](https://www.dekudeals.com/), which shares much of the same